tuyet-pham/databaseManipulation/README.md

 Copyright 2013, Tuyet Pham, All rights reserved
 ```

+<strike>This system isn't fully complete.
+The only class that isn't fully functional is the Database class.
+Everything else should work properly</strike>

 This is essentially a text manipulation program.
 It takes in a text file that's formatted to look like a table.
 Then through the program it will give you the ability to manipulate the data as if you were using a table manipulation program like say exel.
 It also has a logger class that will log your movement to a .txt file.
 It has several corresponding .txt file so please include all.

-<strike>This system isn't fully complete.
-The only class that isn't fully functional is the Database class.
-Everything else should work properly</strike>

-The database_ is functional.
-It could use some error checking later down the line.

-!!
-Please run as g++ -std=c++11 and also take off the header "pch.h" because it's a Visual Studio element !!
+**!!
+Please run as g++ -std=c++11 and also take off the header "pch.h" because it's a Visual Studio element !!**

 https://gfycat.com/soggyimpossiblelhasaapso